chrisbangun/aind-term1/p1-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A:
 by enforcing the constraint that for every twin squares, there is no boxes that can contains the twin values.
+We can see the naked-twins problem as one of a useful strategies in solving sudoku puzzle as it tries to exclude possibilities in other squares in the same group.
 On my current approach, I started by getting all boxes that only has two values in it, then find the twins in their related peers.
 Once the twins is found, go through all the boxes in the related units, remove digits from twins value from other unit boxes.
 Therefore, no boxes in any unit has the twin values outside the two naked twins squares.